ashellwig/jobappfiller/README.md

 enddate = "03/01/2025"
 jobtitle = "IT Cloud Developer" description = """\
-    Migrate C#/.NET and Python Applucations to the GCP/Azure \
+    Migrate C#/.NET and Python Applications to the GCP/Azure \
     cloud environment.
 Implement automated account provisioning on Microsoft \
     Azure Entra ID through Paylocity's API with serverless \
     functions and webhooks.\